dwyl/rag-elixir-doc/README.md

 We will use a database to store chunks extracted from these files.

-- One way is SQL Full-Text-Search.
+- One way is **SQL Full-Text-Search**.
 If we use `Postgres`, we have a [built-in functionality](https://www.postgresql.org/docs/current/textsearch-intro.html#TEXTSEARCH-DOCUMENT).
 This works by using ** key words**, so given that we may have various ways to express the same questions, we may want a more semantic search.

 - We can also use the open source version of "elastisearch" by Amazon named `opensearch` via a Docker image.
 We may also use the [local image of ElastiSearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/run-elasticsearch-locally.html).
 There exists [Text Chunking tools](https://opensearch.org/docs/latest/search-plugins/text-chunking/).
 This might be an interesting extension to our current effort given that an Opensearch client exists: [snap](https://github.com/breakroom/snap)